 Unfortunately, Bitstamp does not support margin trading currently.
 It is an excellent platform for those who are new to crypto investing, but if you are an experienced trader, there are much better options available for you out there.

-New traders can also join PrimeXBT Covesting as it allows you to copy trades of expert traders and helps you make easy profits overnight.
+New traders can also join PrimeXBT Covesting as it allows you to copy trades of expert traders.

 Bitstamp Pros and Cons

 Bitstamp is an excellent trading platform overall, but it also has some limitations.
 The main Pros and Cons of Bitstamp includes:

 - Offers FIAT trading pairs for EUR and USD

 - Decent liquidity

 - Does not support Margin trading

 Bitstamp is an excellent cryptocurrency exchange and could be a perfect fit for some new traders and investors.
 The exchange offers everything a beginner might need, but it is not exactly the best option out there.